 Gabon enjoys a high level of safety relative to other African nations that often suffer from political instability, upheaval, and unrest.
 Economically the country has the highest GDP on the continent.
 However, a large proportion of the population still lives in poverty.

-Morocco is probably one of the more well-known countries on this list as it is frequently talked about in international circles.
-This is primarily because of the film Casablanca named after one of the largest cities in the country.
-While African continently, there is a strong mixture of African, European, and Middle Eastern culture in this nation.
+Morocco is probably one of the more well-known countries on this list, as it is frequently talked about in international circles.
+This is primarily because of the film Casablanca, named after one of the largest cities in the country.
+While African continently, there is a strong mixture of African, European, and Middle Eastern cultures in this nation.

-The country is generally considered safe for expats, however, non-Muslim women should be careful when moving around in the country alone.
+The country is generally considered safe for expats.
+However, non-Muslim women should be careful when moving around in the country alone.
 Women traveling solo are often thought of as prostitutes and are subject to harassment in this region.
-Otherwise, Morocco is considered one of the safest countries in northeast Africa.
+Otherwise, Morocco boasts an unparalleled safety rating in comparison to other northeast African countries